What cars do we use for our safaris?

 A quality safari car should have the following:

-All safari cars run by reputable operators should be well-maintained and have all required safety equipment; including a spare tire and jack, a first aid kit and a fire extinguisher.
+All safari cars or trucks run by reputable operators should be well-maintained and have all required safety equipment; including a spare tire, a jack, a first aid kit and a fire extinguisher.

 Altezza Travel’s safari cars

-Altezza uses only the best models for safari cars.
-Our professional drivers are behind the wheels of models imported from Dubai, remodeled specifically for Tanzania’s terrain, all of which were made from 2016-2020.
+Altezza uses only the best safari vehicles Our professional drivers are behind the wheels of models imported from Dubai, remodeled specifically for Tanzania’s terrain, all of which were made from 2016-2022.

 Altezza buys only new cars.
 We never take a risk buying used cars.